krlawrence/graph/book/README.md

 ## About the files in this folder

-This folder contains the AsciiDoc source files used to produce the HTML, XML (DOCBOOK), EPUB, MOBI, and PDF output.
+This folder contains the AsciiDoc source files used to produce the HTML, XML (DOCBOOK), EPUB, MOBI, Markdown and PDF output.

 The `Practical-Gremlin.adoc` file contains links to the different sections of the book.
 The names of the other AsciiDoc format files follow the naming convention: